 The Open Bible Learning Group is for those enquiring into the Bible, the revealed Word of God.

-Members of the Open Bible Learning Group first met in the Reading Rooms Billericay High St., as a place of study and worship, in 1957 as Christadelphians; (ordinary people from diverse backgrounds who have studied the Bible and questioned traditional mainstream Christian teaching).
+Members of the Open Bible Learning Group first met in 1957 in the Reading Rooms Billericay High Street, as a place of study and worship.
+We are Christadelphians; (ordinary people from diverse backgrounds who have studied the Bible and questioned traditional mainstream Christian teaching).

-Christadelphians have for well over 150 years devoted their lives to an objective study and understanding of the scriptures as God’s revelation.
-They apply this understanding to every aspect of their lives in accordance with the teaching of Jesus’ followers from the first century AD.
+Christadelphians have for well over 150 years devoted their lives to an objective study and understanding of the scriptures as God’s revelation to man.
+They apply this understanding to every aspect of their lives in accordance with the teaching of Jesus’ followers established in the first century AD.

 Our brief history

-John Thomas a medical doctor who was born in London emigrated to the USA in 1832.
-While on a sea crossing to North America the ship was caught in a violent storm and all feared shipwreck and loss of life.
-So he did what many would do, he prayed that God would spare his life, but unlike most, he did not forget his pledge when he reached safety.
+John Thomas, a medical doctor who was born in London, emigrated to the USA in 1832.
+While on a sea crossing to North America the ship was caught in a violent storm and all aboard feared shipwreck and loss of life.
+So he did what many would do, he prayed that God would spare his life, but unlike most, he did not forget his pledge in that prayer when he reached safety - to understand God's revelation to man.
 However, being dissatisfied with the answers that the established church gave him; he set about discovering the truth for himself.

 Eventually, this group became a recognised religious movement and only took upon themselves a collective name during the American Civil War because church affiliation was required to register a conscientious-objector (non-fighting) status.
 For this reason reluctantly in 1865, Thomas proposed, for registration purposes, the name of Christadelphian.

 The chosen name Christadelphian is derived from New Testament Greek and means “Brethren in Christ”.
 This is a term used by the Apostle Paul to describe followers of Christ.
-The expression in the Greek refers to both genders therefore, Christadelphians will refer to each other as brothers and sisters.
+The expression, in Greek, refers to both genders therefore, Christadelphians will refer to each other as brothers and sisters.
 The first UK groups were formed between 1848 and 1850 when John Thomas was on a lecture tour.
 These groups were referred to as “ecclesia”, again from the Greek word usually found translated as “church” in the New Testament.
-They did this to differentiate themselves from other churches and religious groups.
+They did this to differentiate themselves more accurately from other churches and religious groups as ecclesia means a group of believers.

 Introduction to key beliefs here...